oceanprotocol-archive/predict-eth/examples/ready-submit-eth-ocean-data-linear-model.md

 # repeat the previous model here

 # Re-evaluate the model
-r2 = r2_score(y_test, predictions) # result is -6.52
+r2 = r2_score(y_test, predictions) # result is -6.98
-rmse = mean_squared_error(y_test, predictions, squared=False) # result is 544
+nmse = calc_nmse(y_test, predictions) # result is 0.1311
 ```

 These results show that for, the 10am prediction, our promising model is worse than an horizontal line.

-Why?
-What happened?

-**This is Ocean's Prediction challenge: The shorter the time frame, the harder it is to accurately predict the price.**

-We are sure that when examining this example you came up with several opportunities to improve this (number of datapoints, normalization, etc.)
+While examining this example, you probably noticed that this example can benefit from some improvements (number of datapoints, normalization, etc.)

+That is what Ocean's ETH Predict challenge is about.

 Can you help us improve this?